 In the case of a Student Card Program Custodian experiencing a change in employment status or responsibilities, a Custodian Change Form must be submitted to the One Card Team to update the Custodian on existing Student One Cards.

-The Finance Support Center (FSC) provides phone and email support between the hours of 8:00am and 4:30pm, Monday through Friday.
+The Finance Support Center (FSC) provides phone support 8:30am to 12:30pm and email support between the hours of 8:00am and 4:30pm, Monday through Friday.
 FSC is available to address your questions and provide assistance in areas related but not limited to: Procurement/Supply Chain, Accounting and Budgeting and the related systems of PeopleSoft, Web Applications, and Hyperion.
 By utilizing the Support Center, you receive the assistance you need and help us identify possible enhancements and training opportunities.

 MU Health Care: 884-1234 or 877-752-3334